AteroConfigs/Hache/README.md

 # Info
 Please do not use this to ruin people's days, I hate hackers.
 This client only exists for anarchy servers, like 2b2t.
-Don't
-Use
-This
-To
-Annoy
-People
-Thank you :)

   [JavaInjector]: https://github.com/TheQmaks/JavaInjector